Skip to main content

 The Right to Display a For Sale Sign

 Selling a home is one of the most significant financial decisions a person or family makes.
-Arizona law ensures that property owners can advertise that decision with a for sale sign, even if their HOA documents or deed restrictions say otherwise.
+Arizona law ensures that property owners can advertise that decision with a for sale sign.
+This is true even if their HOA documents or deed restrictions say otherwise.

 A covenant, restriction or condition contained in any deed, contract, security agreement or other instrument affecting the transfer or sale of any interest in real property shall not be applied to prohibit the indoor or outdoor display of a for sale sign and a sign rider by a property owner on that person's property, including a sign that indicates the person is offering the property for sale by owner.